cepthomas/example_plugin/README.md

 ## Installation
 From the Command Palette, run `Package Control: Install Package` command.
-In the packages list, find the package name you aare interested in and install it.
+In the packages list, find the package name you are interested in and install it.

 ## Usage